 I’m a believer that if something is important for a person at a soul level money needed will be found.
 So I would suggest decide on what you want and ask the universe to help you.

 Most training includes practice sessions between students so you can start to resolve your personal issues.
 I always encourage graduates to continue this after becoming qualified in swap sessions with a colleague.
 Not only does this continue the healing journey but it consolidates skills by getting valuable feedback from a knowledgable colleague.
+Regression therapy graduates of the Academy can join the Spiritual Regression Therapy Association and an experienced regression therapist can be assigned to be a mentor, free for 6 months.

 Setting up business as a therapist can be a challenge for anyone who has never managed their own business before or are new to therapy.
 Normally it’s best to start small and have other forms of income and allow the new therapy business to grow organically.
 Training schools should include marketing in their training to help give more ideas in this area.